top of page

 StroadPhoto_StrongTowns2.jpg

-Tools for Turning Stroads into Livable Streets
+Stroads into Livable Streets

 Two-way stroads almost always have cross-sections of four or more lanes.
-Speed limits are usually 35-50, but in reality most will drive about 10-mph faster, restrained mainly by fear of getting a ticket.
+Speed limits are usually 35-50, but most will drive about 10-mph faster, restrained mainly by fear of getting a ticket.
 Yet despite fast cruise speeds, average "A to B" speeds are far less due to complex 4-phase traffic signals and general congestion exacerbated by those signals.

 Don't just put lipstick on the pig!